mfrisbey/WebServer/README.md

         * Certain objects make use of object inheritance to alter the behavior and dependencies of key methods.
 * Documentation
     * Documentation for how to use the solution is made available via GitHub.
-    * Javadoc comments are exported to html and hosted on GitHub as part of the build process.
+    * Javadoc comments could be exported to html and hosted on GitHub as part of the build process.
 * Git Usage
     * The source code is housed in a Git repository.
     * Development of the solution was done using Git Flow.
 All new development was done on the develop branch or on